Samsung Galaxy Chromebook 2

 Android Authority's Perspective

-Android Authority awarded the Galaxy Chromebook 2 an 8/10 score, praising how “Samsung managed to assemble an attractive Chromebook that exceeds expectations for this class.”
+Android Authority awarded the Galaxy Chromebook 2 an 8/10 score, praising how "Samsung managed to assemble an attractive Chromebook that exceeds expectations for this class."
 Their testing revealed impressive battery life, averaging 12.8 hours over five days of real-world use.
-The review highlighted the QLED display’s visual appeal and the device’s solid performance for everyday computing needs.
-Their main critiques focused on the limited port selection and keyboard travel that may not suit everyone’s preferences.
+The review highlighted the QLED display's visual appeal and the device's solid performance for everyday computing needs.
+Their main critiques focused on the limited port selection and keyboard travel that may not suit everyone's preferences.
+In their video review, Android Authority framed the Chromebook 2 as Samsung listening to feedback: it swapped the original's battery-draining 4K OLED for a still-vivid QLED FHD panel and a lower price, at the cost of the built-in stylus and the secondary keyboard-deck camera.

 Chrome Unboxed's Perspective